How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Simplified Training Rules Produce Alignment

 \section{Simplified Training Rules Produce Alignment}

-Prompted by the observation that wide finite-width networks exhibit high input-weight alignment, we consider whether simplified learning rules that produce alignment also yield well-performing networks.
-Specifically, we consider two variants of the learning rule used to compute alignment scores in the previous section.
+Prompted by the observation that wide finite-width networks exhibit high input-weight alignment, we propose a family of simplified learning rules designed to produce the alignment effect.
 We show theoretically that the learning rules are equivalent to gradient descent in the infinite width limit.
 In Section~\ref{experiments}, we perform extensive experiments assessing the performance of these learning rules in finite-width networks.

 Before considering simplified training rules, we examine the learning rule of gradient descent: